sean-smith/scale-out-computing-on-aws/docs/tutorials/job-start-stop-email-notification.md

 ![](../imgs/email-4.png)

 ## Notification code
-Create a hook file (note: this file can be found under `/apps/soca/cluster_hooks/job_notification.py` on your SOCA cluster)
+Create a hook file (note: this file can be found under `/apps/soca/cluster_hooks/job_notification.py` on your Scale-Out Computing on AWS cluster)

 Edit the following section to match your SES settings
 ~~~